 We’re working together with iwi, city and district council, economic development agencies, business, industry and central government leaders to help the Bay of Plenty region to recover from the impacts of COVID-19 and ensure that no-one is left behind.

 Our aim is to support and deliver regional co-ordination to local initiatives that will create social, economic, environmental and cultural prosperity for the Bay of Plenty.
 We’ll be championing the region’s transition towards a low carbon economy, and advocating for central government initiatives that consider the current and future needs of the Bay of Plenty’s people, environments and businesses.

-As we settle in to Alert Level Two, we’ll be picking up the pace on regional recovery planning and delivery.
-Follow this page to receive email updates as we progress this work.
+Follow this page to receive email updates as we make further progress with this work.